Skip to main content

 Do I need to ask if I'm the only one talking?

-No. If you're using AI Notetaker as a dictaphone for your own thoughts, consent doesn't apply.
+If you're using AI Notetaker as a dictaphone for your own thoughts, recording-consent rules generally don't apply.
+But anything you dictate about other people is still their personal data so handle it with the same care.

 What if I'm at a public event and capturing my own side of a conversation?